ethpandaops/cbt/README.md

 1. **External Models**: Query their min/max SQL to get available data range
    - If `lag` is configured: `adjusted_max = max - lag` (to avoid incomplete recent data)
-   - These bounds are cached based on the `ttl` configuration
+   - These bounds are cached persistently with periodic updates based on the `cache` configuration

 2. **Transformation Models**: Query the admin table for processed data range
    - `min`: First processed position (earliest data available)